Hand News | Handen Nieuws

 Tripe palms are characterised by thickened velvety palms that have the appearance of tripe, the stomach lining of beef, pork, or sheep.
 Approximately 90% of cases of tripe palms are associated with internal malignancy.
 This skin disease is very rare.
 It usually occurs before the diagnosis of the cancer, but may arise during any point in the course of the malignancy.

-In over 40% of patients, tripe palms are the first sign of an undiagnosed cancer, hence all patients should undergo a full diagnostic workup for an associated malignancy, particularly lung cancer, gastrointestinal carcinoma, or a colonic polyps.
+In over 40% of patients, tripe palms are the first sign of an undiagnosed cancer, hence all patients should undergo a full diagnostic workup for an associated malignancy, particularly lung cancer (where it concerns one of the about 20 forms of paraneoplastic syndromes - which occur in approximately 10% of patients with lung cancer), gastrointestinal carcinoma, or a colonic polyps.

 Tripe palms skin.